manoel-linux/script-xanmod-installer-unofficial/README.md

 - You have to execute it as a superuser or with sudo

-- script-xanmod-installer-unofficial is an open-source project, and we are happy to share it with the community.
-You have complete freedom to do whatever you want with script-xanmod-installer-unofficial, in accordance with the terms of the MIT license.
-You can modify, distribute, use it in your own projects, or even create a fork of script-xanmod-installer-unofficial to add additional features.

 ## Installation

 - To install xanmod, follow the steps below: